michelp/nerve/README.md

 The echo process started, echoed its arguments to its standard output, and then exited.
-This process can be watched starting it instead with the 'zvwatch' command:
+This process can be watched starting it instead with the 'zvopen' command:

-    $ zvwatch echo bob is your uncle bob is your uncle
+    $ zvopen echo bob is your uncle bob is your uncle
     $